 Often, the older person may not have a legal interest in the property because they are not on the title.
 However, depending on the circumstances, the older person may have what is known as ‘an equitable interest in the property’.
 This means that the law might see that in good conscience, the older person’s claim should be recognised in part or in full.
 However, there are many requirements that need to be met.
 Legal advice should be sought as soon as possible to pursue that interest.

-Legal action to recover funds can be complex and could involve, if the dispute is between co-owners, applying to the Building and Property List at the Victorian Civil and Administrative A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding.
-(VCAT) (see ‘Contacts’ at the end of this chapter).
-Other scenarios may require action through the County An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. or the Supreme Court, which can be more complex and costly.
+Legal action to recover funds can be complex and could involve, if the dispute is between co-owners, applying to the Building and Property List at the Victorian Civil and Administrative Tribunal (VCAT).
+Other scenarios may require action through the County Court or the Supreme Court, which can be more complex and costly.

-If relevant, a (1) A warning or notice – for example, to a buyer to thoroughly check a product before buying it (see caveat emptor).
-(2) A notice filed with Land Victoria warning anyone who searches the land title that someone claims ownership or some other right in the land. claiming an equitable interest should be lodged as a protection from any unilateral action by the title holder, such as selling the property or refinancing the mortgage (s 89 A document used to change ownership of land from one person to another.
-The transfer must be registered with Land Victoria.
-See also certificate of title.
-Act 1958 (Vic)).
+If relevant, a caveat claiming an equitable interest should be lodged as a protection from any unilateral action by the title holder, such as selling the property or refinancing the mortgage (s 89 Transfer of Land Act 1958 (Vic)).
 A caveat remains in place on the title until it is withdrawn by the caveator.
-Thus, it can provide an incentive to an adult child who wants to sell the property to settle the matter with the older person because buyers must have Outright ownership of property, without any debts or charges. to finalise their purchase.
+Thus, it can provide an incentive to an adult child who wants to sell the property to settle the matter with the older person because buyers must have clear title to finalise their purchase.

-Seek independent legal advice early on so that any Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. is both well remembered and documents are available as proof.
+Seek independent legal advice early on so that any evidence is both well remembered and documents are available as proof.
 Note that institutions (e.g. banks) often dispose of documentation after seven years.